section-engineering-education/engineering-education/articles/agora-cloud-screenshots/index.md

 4. We set up a simple Express server.

-5. We added a POST handler to acquire the resource ID for the recording session.
+5. We added a POST request handler to acquire the resource ID for the recording session.

-6. We added a POST handler to start capturing the screenshots.
+6. We added a POST request handler to start capturing the screenshots.
 We learned about all the parameters that we need to pass to start capturing screenshots.

-7. We added a POST handler to stop capturing the screenshots.
+7. We added a POST request handler to stop capturing the screenshots.

 Congratulations, :partying_face: You did it.